fabianbaumert/habitly/dev_guide.md

 ```
 Create a feedback form screen with a multi-line text field.
-When submitted, send the feedback using Dio to a mock API endpoint or directly to a Firebase Firestore collection named `feedback`.
+When submitted, send the feedback using Dio to a mock API endpoint;
 ```

 ---